 That boom peaked with a flurry of construction in anticipation of a citywide party in 1896 — the 1000th anniversary of the arrival of the Magyars.
 Not wanting to play second fiddle to Vienna, Budapest used the millennial celebration as an excuse to remake the capital with grand squares, heroic monuments, and even a subway (the Continent's oldest).

 By the end of World War I, though, the Habsburgs and their golden-age elegance were gone.
 Very soon after Hitler came to power in Germany, Hungary ignobly allied itself with the Nazis.
-Their reward was to be "liberated" by the Soviets, who installed a communist government after World War II.
+Its reward was to be "liberated" by the Soviets, who installed a communist government after World War II.

-If communism was a religion during the postwar years, Budapest was sin city.
+If communism was a religion during the postwar years, Budapest was communist Europe's sin city.
 While Soviet rule was harsh, Hungary managed to fashion a milder, yet still-acceptable-to-Moscow "goulash" communism.
 Allowing a little private enterprise, easier travel, and less censorship, Hungary was the envy of its more strictly controlled neighbors.

-Wannabe shoppers came from all over Eastern Europe to drool over Nikes, Reeboks, and fine capitalist cuisine long before any of these Western evils were available elsewhere behind the Iron Curtain.
+Wannabe shoppers came from all over communist Europe to drool over Nikes, Reeboks, and fine capitalist cuisine long before any of these Western evils were available elsewhere behind the Iron Curtain.
 For East Germans, Czechs, and Poles, a stroll down a Budapest shopping street was like a day pass to the West: Where else could they could buy fancy Adidas sportswear (for two months' wages) and eat Big Macs (after a one-hour wait for their "fast" food)?

-Today, that time feels like ancient history, and younger Hungarians have no living memory of communism.
+Today, that time feels like ancient history, and younger Hungarians have no first-hand memory of communism.
 Nowadays twentysomethings shop in trendy one-of-a-kind boutiques and flock to nightclubs featuring everything from Romany rap to cool jazz.

-But Budapest still has one of Eastern Europe's best sights remembering the Red old days.
+But Budapest still has one of the region's best sights remembering the Red old days.
 Instead of disposing of its statues of Stalin, Lenin, and their local counterparts, an entrepreneur collected them into an open-air museum.
 The result is Memento Park, located at the city's edge, boasting an entertaining jumble of communist all-stars.
 In a kind of demagogue's hell, they're left with no one to preach to but each other.

 The city boasts marvelous vistas as well.
 Ride the cute Buda funicular up to Castle Hill for panoramic views from the remaining castle ramparts.
 Or cap a day of sightseeing with an evening cruise on the blue Danube.
 As the sun goes down, an ensemble of icons grabs your attention: the mighty bridges linking Buda and Pest, the stubborn citadel standing tall on Buda's hill, and monuments honoring a hard-earned freedom.
 Budapest, a city of nuance and paradox, has survived its turbulent history beautifully.